YOU’RE ALLOWED TO SLOW DOWN.

 How I can help

-The pressure you’ve been carrying.
+The pressure you've been carrying

-The expectations you’re trying to meet.
+The expectations you're trying to meet

-The patterns that keep you overextended and depleted.
+The patterns that keep you overextended and depleted

-See FAQs for current fees and coverage.
+See FAQs for current fees, insurance coverage and getting started.

 What it could feel like instead…